Peanut butter mixture based on this recipe: https://www.oogio.net/giant_reeses_cups_cake/

 - Whip together all peanut butter cream ingredients except the whipping cream at medium speed until combined.

-- Transfer cream to a pastry bag with a large round/star tip.
+- Transfer cream to a pastry bag with a large star tip.

 - [optional] decorate each tartelette with a half of Reese's Minis piece.